 Motion control and machine vision software is less expensive, more flexible and agile, and easier to maintain and upgrade.
 In short, it’s better performance, at half the price.

-How Does Soft Motion Control Outperform Traditional Hardware?
+How Does Software Motion Control Outperform Tradition Hardware?

 - Software is infinitely more configurable.